zyazdani-92/SZ-hiPSC-DHM-Calcium-UNet/README.md

 ### U-Net Neurite

-U-Net Neurite is a deep-learning model trained using multimodal DHM quantitative phase and calcium fluorescence images to identify neuronal processes.
+U-Net Neurite is trained using DHM quantitative phase and calcium fluorescence images with manually annotated neurite masks.

 The model generates neurite probability maps that are used to: